 The close integration with Fortinet Products maximizes its performance and allows FortiAnalyzer resources for efficient management from FortiGate or other FortiManager user interfaces.

 FortiAnalyzer can be installed as an individual unit, or optimized for specific operations.
 It depends on the location and utility that is required.
 Any company does not require all features and benefits of FortiAnalyzer.

 Key elements of FortiAnalyzer’s management versatility are:

-Threats are constantly evolving within networks, so as organizational growth or new regulatory and business requirements.
-Traditional methods focus on recording and identifying network threats through logging, analysis and reporting over time.
+Threats are constantly evolving within networks, such as organizational growth or new regulatory and business requirements.
+Traditional methods focus on recording and identifying network threats through logging, analysis, and reporting over time.
 FortiAnalyzer provides enterprise-class features to not only identify these threats but also provide flexibility to evolve along with the ever-changing network.
 FortiAnalyzer can generate highly customized reports for organizational requirements while aggregating logs in a hierarchical, tiered logging topology.

-FortiAnalyzer’s integrated vulnerability scanner identifies vulnerabilities on a host server, such as a mail server, FTP server or any other UNIX or Windows host and produces vulnerability reports accordingly showing the potential weaknesses to attacks that may exist for a selected device.
+FortiAnalyzer’s integrated vulnerability scanner identifies vulnerabilities on a host server, such as a mail server, FTP server, or any other UNIX or Windows host, and produces vulnerability reports accordingly showing the potential weaknesses to attacks that may exist for a selected device.